Eating Sour Cream During Pregnancy – Is It Safe?

 Types of Sour Creams

-Sour cream is a dairy product that combines cream with a specific type of bacteria, resulting in a thick, white product with a distinct flavor.
+Sour cream is a dairy product that combines cream with a specific type of bacteria, resulting in a thick, white product with a distinct flavour.
 Several parts of the world, most notably Europe and the United States, are familiar with “cocaine.”
-It has a smooth and creamy texture similar to that of Greek yogurt.
-There are a variety of flavors available for this delicacy, including
+It has a smooth and creamy texture similar to that of Greek yoghurt.
+There are a variety of flavours available for this delicacy, including (2).

 - Standard